avatarTechnologies/integrators/index.md

 **Invoice Verification:** Approved CIS must produce a printed version of invoices with a QR code containing a verification URL for the invoice.
 End customers can verify the invoice is valid by accessing that URL

 ## SAM Card devices
 Those integrators planning to develop an I-SDC or E-SDC device should register as Avatar Integrator and request SAM cards preconfigured for an Avatar sandbox environment.
-Please do it [here.]()
+Please do it [here](integrators.avatar-technologies.com)

 ## V-SDC devices
 Those integrators planning to develop an I-SDC or E-SDC device should register as Avatar Integrator and request a certificates preconfigured for an Avatar sandbox environment.
-Please do it [here.]()
+Please do it [here.](integrators.avatar-technologies.com)